 Most funding agencies have their own scientific and technical priorities and funding restrictions.
 Therefore prior to writing a formal proposal, faculty are encouraged to review their proposal concept with the appropriate person at the agency to which the proposal will be submitted.
-Personnel in the OVPRI help the principal investigator find the appropriate person(s) for such discussions.
 Faculty may wish to discuss proposal preparation with the appropriate member of their college dean's staff.
 Before final budget preparation, an OSP official must review the proposed budget.
 The OSP official provides information and guidance about university policies for cost sharing, budgetary matters, confidentiality, publication, and intellectual property undertakings.